Monsignor

 Portrait of Monsignor James F. Loughlin.
 The ecclesiastical dress of priests styled monsignor is similar to that of bishops.

-Monsignor (/mɒnˈsiːnjər/ mon-SEEN-yər; monsignore /it/) is a form of address or title for certain members of the clergy in the Catholic Church.
-Monsignor is the apocopic form of the Italian monsignore, meaning "my lord".
+Monsignor (/mɒnˈsiːnjər/ mon-SEEN-yər; monsignore /it/) is a form of address or honorific for certain members of the clergy in the Catholic Church.

+It is the apocopic form of the Italian monsignore, a loan from French monseigneur meaning "my lord".
 "Monsignor" can be abbreviated as Mons. or Msgr.
 (Note: Especially in the United States e.g. Roman Catholic Diocese of Dallas, Diocese of Miami, Diocese of Tyler.)
 (Note: E.g. Diocese of Derry, Parish of Zejtun, Malta.
 This is the regular abbreviation in Italian.)
-In some countries, the title "monsignor" is used as a form of address for bishops.
-However, in English-speaking countries, the title is unrelated to the episcopacy, though many priests with the title later become bishops.
+In some languages like Italian, the title "monsignore" is used as a form of address for all bishops, but, officially, the title is unrelated to the episcopacy (though many priests with the title of "monsignor" later become bishops).

-The title "monsignor" is a form of address, not an appointment (such as a bishop or cardinal).
-A priest cannot be "made a monsignor" or become "the monsignor of a parish".
-The title "Monsignor" is normally used by clergy who have received one of the three classes of papal honors:
+The title "monsignor" is a form of address, not an appointment such as a bishop or cardinal, meaning that a priest cannot be "made a monsignor" or become "the monsignor of a parish".
+Instead, the title "Monsignor" is normally used by clergy who have received one of the three classes of papal honors: